VinLvy/BatikChain/README.md

 ## 🆘 Support

-- Create issue di GitHub repository
+- Create an issue in the GitHub repository
-- Check documentation di masing-masing workspace
+- Check documentation in each workspace

 ## 🔗 Links